hindu-comm/weblogs/manasataramgini/2014/11/2014-11-08_polycentrism-the-many-one-problem-and-the-roots-of-yoga.md

 The analysis of this question lies at the origin of one of the pillars of Hindu thought and religion – sāṃkhya-yoga. sāṃkhya emerges in “thought-matrix” of the upaniṣad-s: in section 6.13 of the śvetāśvatara+upaniṣad we hear that sāṃkhya is the basis of mokṣa. i.e., the soteriological conclusion of the realization of the unifying principle.
 The essential premise of the sāṃkhya-class of explanations for the many-one problem derives from a concept termed māyā, which goes back to the ancient Indo-Aryan past.
-Knowing māyā is knowing the ways of the deva-s\!
+Knowing māyā is knowing the ways of the deva-s!
 The deva-s exhibit māyā: thus, their one true or prototypic form appears in many diverse forms.
 This is true of indra in the ṛgveda.
 There the ṛṣi viśvāmitra says:

-rūpam-rūpaṃ maghavā bobhavīti māyāh kṛnvānas tanuvaṃ pari svāṃ |(RV 3.53.8).
+rūpam-rūpaṃ maghavā bobhavīti māyāh kṛnvānas tanuvaṃ pari svāṃ \|(RV 3.53.8).
 maghavan (indra) transforms into form after form, effecting the display of māyā around his own body.